Kingtero17/JS-DocumentationPage/README.md

 <h1 align="center"><i>JavaScript Documentation Page</i></h1>

-<p align="center">FreeCodeCamp Challenge.
-Create a JavaScript documentation page with a side navigation bar and responsive design for mobile viewing.</p>
+<p align="center">In this challenge I had to create a JavaScript technical documentation page.
+To complete it I had to have knowledge of how to change the style of an element when hovering over it, activate other events on your web page, media queries and pseudo selectors.</p>
 <br>

 ![Js-2](https://github.com/Kingtero17/JS-DocumentationPage/assets/110305288/17384dcb-7f8b-4f9c-853a-6bb780eea697)